 The Korean War never ended.
 A conflict that took more than 60,000 American lives and eradicated more than a million Koreans ended in a stalemate.
 This is the folly of war; soldiers bleed and die for tracts of land that are rendered meaningless overtime.
-I do not write this to in anyway diminish the honor and valor of those who fought in past wars or are currently entangled in present conflicts.
-Yet as I praise the distinction of our soldiers and veterans, I mince no words in my abhorrence for the immoral wars our military-financial laden government keeps embarking upon for the sake of profits and crony capitalism.
+I do not write this to diminish the honor and valor of those who fought in past wars or are currently entangled in present conflicts.
+Those who served are some of the noblest people I’ve ever had the privilege to meet over my life.
+Yet as I praise the distinction of our soldiers and veterans, I mince no words in my abhorrence for the immoral wars our military-financial laden government keeps visiting on the world for the sake of profits and crony capitalism.

-Dwight D. Eisenhower warned us of this, of a corporate agenda run amok that has hijacked our government.
-There is a clear and present danger, a lethal enemy that is destroying America, but that enemy is within for the real terrorists are the plutocrats on Wall Street and the bureaucrats in DC who are hell bent on pushing the war that will end all wars.
+Dwight D. Eisenhower warned us of this, he admonished us to be leery of a corporate agenda run amok that has hijacked our government.
+There is a clear and present danger we keep overlooking as we keep fighting over politics; a lethal enemy is destroying America.
+This enemy is within; the real terrorists are the plutocrats on Wall Street and the bureaucrats in DC who are hell bent on pushing a war that will end all wars.
 Past is prologue when it comes to the ways our government initiates wars.
 Never the ones to be seen as the initiators of wars, a pretext is always sought and manufactured by our government in order to push a reticent public into a war footing.

 The Spanish-American war served as a marker for American interventionism that would see the rise of the very hubris the founders of America warned against.
 It was George Washington who admonished Federalists not to get entangled in the affairs of other nations.
 Not only are we entangled in the affairs of other nations, we are now the spider that keeps weaving webs of deception and disinformation in order to enmesh the world in perpetual conflicts.
-The Spanish-American war was nothing more than an excuse to kneecap the Spanish empire and replace Spain’s influence in the Caribbean and the Pacific as the 800 pound gorilla.
+The Spanish-American war was nothing more than an excuse to kneecap the Spanish empire and replace Spain’s influence in the Caribbean and the Pacific and let the world know that an 800 pound eagle had arrived.
 Nothing more than bullying and tyranny; this type of intervention is antithetical to the American charter of freedom and liberty.

 A noted Cuban historian, Guillermo Jimenez Soler, observed the pattern that our government uses when initiating wars.
 The same playbook that was used in Cuba has been used in almost every war since—including the Iraq war and the war in Syria that Obama started.
 Soler states: